omnivector-solutions/osd-documentation/slurm-installation/lxd.rst

    juju deploy ./bundles/slurm-core/focal-beta-lxd-bundle.yaml

-Juju will then create the machines as described in that YAML and deploy the charms.
-It will take a while to get everything ready.
-Wait some time and query juju's status:
+Juju will then create the applications, configurations and LXD containers described in the ``focal-beta-lxd-bundle.yaml`` which will in turn define the contents of the model.

+It will take a moment get everything ready.
+You can check the status of your model with juju's status:

 .. code-block:: bash

-   $ juju status
+   $ watch -n 1 -c juju status --color

    Model    Controller  Cloud/Region         Version  SLA          Timestamp default  overlord    localhost/localhost  2.8.7    unsupported  17:44:29Z